Aquarium Care Cheat Sheet

 Q: How much do I feed them?

+A: Feed them WELL!
 I usually go for as much as they can eat in ~5+ minutes.
 The orthodox wisdom on this is to feed them no more than they can eat in two minutes, and maybe even every other day.
 I’ve found this to work alright with tetras, rasboras and danios, but I find that livebearers are healthiest when they’re well fed or even a little overfed.
 Just like our bodies, their bodies won’t work well, either, if they live their lives on the brink of starvation.
 I know there may be some concerns about overfeeding causing the water to foul quicker and making more work for the owner or making the fish sick, but I’ve found that overfed fish in a slightly dirtier tank are healthier by a long shot compared to underfed fish in a pristine tank.

 Q: What do I feed them?

+A: Natural foods and supplement with flake foods.
 Again, don’t look too far from common-sense nutritional wisdom for humans: whole/natural foods are better than processed foods.
 I like frozen blood worms, frozen brine shrimp and frozen baby brine shrimp for the baby fish.
 You can find them in the freezer in the aquatic/herp section of any Petco or Petsmart, but preferably your local aquatic shop.
 I also supplement with flake foods.
 Frozen peas are also a great natural source of protein as well.
 To prepare them, thaw them in some tank water, hull them using a paring knife and mash them up into a paste so the bits are small enough for your fish to consume.
 This is also a good option if you have baby fish because some of the particles will end up being small enough for the babies to eat.

 Q: How do I not kill them?

-1) Changing out all or way too much water.
+A: Have you ever heard the ironic story of someone letting a tank go neglected for months except for feeding and then clean it only to create a mass casualty incident the next day?
+There are a few possible mistakes that could yield this result: 1) Changing out all or way too much water.
 If you fish are acclimated to the dirty water but you then switch it with a bunch of pristine water, it could shock their systems enough to kill them.
 2) Rinsing out the gravel with hot water and bleach.
 Yes, there is such a thing as ‘too clean’ when it comes to aquariums.
 Not only do you have item #1 in play here as well, but the hot water and bleach kill all the good bacteria that converts the fishes’ highly toxic excrement (ammonia) into a less-toxic derivative (nitrates).
 3) Rooting around in the gravel too much.
 This could cause an ammonia spike as well since all the undisturbed fish waste is effectively locked up in the gravel, and disturbing it too much releases all of it all at once.
 If you want to overhaul the plants and/or decor but you aren’t able to break down the tank, it might be a good idea to do it in stages, maybe 4-7 days apart.
 For example: I’ll take out a few of those plants this Saturday, install that piece of hardscape the following Saturday, and plant that corner of the tank the Saturday after that.
 Always do these things on the front side of a water change so if any ammonia is released, some of it will be removed with the water change and your biofilters will be able to cycle the remaining ammonia.

 Plants